Back to jobs

 Role Overview

 Legend Biotech USA, Inc. is seeking a diverse, flexible, and driven scientific leader to join our Technical Development team.
-This Senior Scientist in Cell Sourcing will report to the Cell Sciences Lead and be responsible for overseeing sourcing of cellular starting materials associated with allogeneic and autologous cell therapy products.
+This Principal Scientist in Cell Sourcing will report to the Cell Sciences Lead and be responsible for overseeing sourcing of cellular starting materials associated with allogeneic and autologous cell therapy products.
 The successful candidate will be an integral member of the Technical Development and Technical Support team who will facilitate and manage the technical onboarding of clinical sites for autologous programs, including site evaluation, audits, process assessments and drafting of technical reports in a Quality Management System.
 The candidate will also support the sourcing of patient apheresis material from clinical site partners to be used in GMP manufacturing, cell line development and establishment, as well as supporting development of new allogeneic cell starting material technologies.
 He or she will also collaborate with internal and external partners to ensure externally manufactured GMP products—including, but not limited to, donor starting material and patient cell starting material, meet technical acceptance criteria, logistics and disposition criteria, health authority guidelines and global qualification standards.

 Key Responsibilities